TheBryceIsRight/HTML_Tables/simplify.md

                                                  corresponding
                                                  Account Number.

-  -16                           \*SLR FINAL \$   Amount of Cash   Decline -- No Inquiry needed
+  -16                           \*SLR FINAL \$   Amount of Cash   Decline -- No Inquiry
-                                TOO LRG.         back is over
+                                TOO LRG.         back is over     needed
                                                  limit

   0                             \*SLR STAND-IN.
-Setting is for   POS decides to approve or decline.\
+Setting is for   POS decides to approve
+                                                 Simplify to      or decline.\
-                                                 Simplify to      Inquiry needed.
-See under [Stand-in Stand In, and    Processing](https://developer.elavon.com/#/api/861b65f6-c5a9-4c28-a4e8-5ad37253a475.rcosoomi/versions/0da6edd4-8b7e-4669-b286-269926a2397b.rcosoomi/documents?simplify-developer-guide/book/c11/s01_non-emv/../../../book/c03/c03_stand-in_processing.html){.highlight}for
+                                                 Stand In, and    Inquiry needed.
+See
-                                                 either request   more information.
+                                                 either request   under [Stand-in
-                                                 timed out or no
+                                                 timed out or no  Processing](#0003)for
-                                                 communication.
+                                                 communication.   more information.
                                                  The response
                                                  contains the
                                                  encrypted